IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 Thanks to:

-* Lana Ramjit and Thomas Ristenpart for their insipiring work on this area, and guidance for this draft.
+* Lana Ramjit and Thomas Ristenpart for their inspiring work on this area, and guidance for this draft.
 * Shivan Kaul and Pete Snyder for discussions, guidance and support.